 Toole was convicted of six murders and received two death sentences.
 Following an appeal, his sentences were commuted to life imprisonment.
 He died in prison when he was 49.

 Over the years, some experts have expressed doubt that Toole was responsible for Adam's murder.
 When they announced that Toole was the killer, police did not announce any new physical evidence linking him to the crime.
 And Toole's car could not be tested for DNA due to the fact that police had reportedly lost the evidence.
-However John Walsh has said publicly many times that he believes that Toole is his son’s killer.
-[NBC News]
+However John Walsh has said publicly many times that he believes that Toole is his son’s killer, according to NBC News.

-3. A controversial “hidden face” in blood was a key clue.
+A controversial “hidden face” in blood was a key clue

-After arresting Ottis Toole in 1983, police searched his car with Luminol, a chemical agent that emits a blue glow when it reacts to the iron in blood.
-Many people, including John Walsh, believe that one of the photos taken of the floor of the car shows an “outline” of Adam’s face.
+After arresting Ottis Toole in 1983, police reportedly searched his car with Luminol, a chemical agent used to identify the presence of blood.
+Many people, including John Walsh, reportedly believe that one of the photos taken of the floor of the car shows an “outline” of Adam’s face.

 Former Miami Beach Police Detective Joe Matthews, who coauthored a book about the case entitled Bringing Adam Home: The Abduction That Changed America, also believes that the face is indeed Adam.